Contemplate the nature of robotics at EPFL Pavilions

 An installation of slowly moving, artificially wind swept sand dunes and their variable topology is juxtaposed against fluctuations of the stock market.
 Drawings inspired by scientific disciplines are aligned across the pavilion’s walls in the work of environmental artist Agnes Denes.

-Meanwhile, the boys run off to the other end of the exhibit, where praying-manta type robots of various colors are in motion.
+Meanwhile, the young visitors run off to the other end of the exhibit, where praying-manta type robots of various colors are in motion.
 The robotic creatures are reminiscent of incubators and fertility.
 Long metallic coils that resemble umbilical cords extend from them to the floor.

-Young children may not be the target audience of the exhibit, but that doesn’t prevent the boys from being displeased when their mother indicates that it’s time to leave.
+Young children may not be the target audience of the exhibit, but the exhibit nevertheless offers interesting exposure to robotics for both girls and boys.
+Indeed, the young visitors are visibly displeased when their mother indicates that it’s time to leave.
 The boys protest, and ask to come back again soon.

 Access is limited to 5 people per hour.
 Masks mandatory.

 EPFL Pavilions strongly encourages pre-booking your visit ahead of time, to ensure availability for your preferred date and time.

 EPFL Pavilions website:EPFL Pavilions